 Our “Fire Operations in the Wildland Urban Interface” workshops teach the principles used by firefighters in suppressing wildland fires and protecting structures in the WUI.

-- One day in-depth course taught by experts in the field, including Mast Investigator
+- One day in-depth course taught by experts in the field, including Rex Hambly of Bureau of Land Management and Thomas Shoots of CAL Fire/San Diego County Fire Protection District

 - Participants learn about fire behavior prediction and how to apply this knowledge to their community’s topography, fuels, weather, and home construction.